eeshvardasikcm/eeshvardasikcm/README.md

 and secured my "eeshvardasikcm" name on the major social media platforms.

-In no way at all are my actions or words to be interpreted as official representations of the International Krishna Chaitabya Mission.
+In no way at all are my actions or words to be interpreted as official representations of the International Krishna Chaitanya Mission.

 ## New with eeshvardasikcm Github